Camunda 8.9 APIs & Tools migration guide

 About this guide

-This guide covers API and SDK changes introduced in Camunda 8.9 that require customer action.
-It is organized by the type of integration you maintain:
+This guide details the API and SDK changes introduced in Camunda 8.9 that require customer action.

-For the full list of changes, see the 8.9 release announcements and release notes.
+For a full list of changes, see the 8.9 release announcements and release notes.

-- Update to the latest official Camunda SDK versions.
+- Upgrade to the latest official Camunda SDK versions.

-- If you generate clients from OpenAPI, regenerate from the 8.9 specification.
+- If you generate clients from OpenAPI, regenerate them from the 8.9 specification.

 - Re-run compilation/type checks and address any errors.